ReST: A Plug-and-Play Spatially-Constrained Representation Enhancement Framework for Local-Life Recommendation: METHODOLOGY

-where $\mathcal{S}$ denotes the training set, $|\mathcal{S}|$ is its total size, $x$ represents an input sample, and $y \in [0, 1]$ is the ground-truth label.
-The output $\mathbf{P}(x)$ denotes the predicted probability of $x$ being purchased, obtained from the network's sigmoid activation layer with Eq.~\eqref{eq2}.
 Subsequently, we construct a contrastive learning loss, using \emph{InfoNCE} loss \cite{oord2018representation}, based on the spatially-constrained hard sampling strategy and the dynamic representation alignment strategy.
-This loss is incorporated as an auxiliary task alongside the primary recommended objective, as shown in Eq.~\eqref{eq13}.
+This loss is incorporated as an auxiliary task alongside the primary recommendation objective:

-where $\mathcal{O}$ denotes the set of all items, $K$ is the number of negative samples, and "$\cdot$" represents the dot product similarity.
-Formally, this module integrates the contrastive learning loss into the overall training objective, enabling end-to-end optimization of the recommendation model.
-The final loss is defined in Eq.~\eqref{eq14}.
+where $\mathcal{O}$ is the item set, $\mathbf{E}_{i+}$ is the positive sample, $\mathcal{K}$ denotes the set of negative samples, and $\tau$ is the temperature parameter.
+The final objective function integrates both losses:

-where $\alpha_{1}$ is the enhancement weight introduced in Eq.~\eqref{eq10}, and $\alpha_{2}$ is a hyperparameter balancing the unified recommendation loss.
+where $\bar{\alpha}$ is the dynamic enhancement weight derived from Eq.~\eqref{eq10}, and $\alpha_2$ is a hyperparameter balancing the two tasks.